 - Immediate Gratification

 Please keep in mind, expedient behavior is rooted in fear.
-Fear that you are going lose something you don’t want to lose.
+Fear that you are going to lose something you don’t want to lose.
 Or, fear that you are going to experience something you don’t want to experience.

 When expedient behavior becomes a habit, your life and business suffer unhealthy consequences.